-She is also a feature writer and occasional columnist for a Connecticut newspaper.
+She is also a former feature writer and occasional columnist for the Journal Inquirer.
 The features/columns she either had the most fun with or believes may help others are shared on this website under the category “Journal Inquirer Articles” and include “Medical marijuana: use it or lose it,” “Doc Severinsen: 85 and still dangerous,” “The emotional experience of organ donation,” and “Marriage and traumatic brain injuries: it can work.”

 Kristen, who sometimes writes about the childfree perspective under the pseudonym Sylvia D. Lucas, is a former instructor of expressive writing, play writing, and screenwriting, and a former adjunct English professor.
 She was privileged to edit Volume 11 of American Fiction (judged by Clint McCown) and to co-edit Volume 12 (judged by Josip Novakovich).